Sorry, you cannot click on this link yet.

 Visit at Easter for our hands on exhibition for children.
 We look at an area of history such as the Romans, the Vikings, the Tudors or the Victorians and there’s lots for children to do, from dressing up to games from the past, from sitting on a Roman toilet to weaving on a Viking loom, writing with a Tudor quill, or making a Victorian thaumatrope to fool your eye.
 Find out what we’re looking at this year on our upcoming exhibitions page.

-Don’t miss the Art Gallery which has smaller exhibitions including the work of local artist Joseph Syddall.
+Don’t miss the First Floor Gallery which has smaller exhibitions including the work of local artist Joseph Syddall.
 We’ve looked at the history of time, the ‘Great and the Good’ of Chesterfield in portraits and, this year were even building a Trench to commemorate the end of World War One.
 We’ve hosted exhibitions from local societies such as the Chinese Big Society, Chesterfield College and Derbyshire LGBT+.
 Have a look at our Art Gallery page to find out what we’re doing this year.

 If you thought history was boring, come along and see if we can change your mind.